oygx210/ILC_Identification/README.md

 # System Identification for Iterative Learning Control
-Real-time nonlinear parameter identification for an industrial robot.
-Code includes measurements and algorithm for a single batch optimization.
+Blac-Box Identification based on convergence information for Norm-Optimal Iterative Learning Control.
-This contribution is submitted to IROS 2021.
-The code features three entry points:
+This contribution is submitted to IEEE System Control Letters.
+The code features two entry points:

-**MASTER_identification** \
+**MASTER_simulation** \
-Starts the identification of parameters given a recorded movement.
+Starts a single simulation of the NOILC inculding identification.

-**MASTER_create_symbolic_robot** \
+**MASTER_multirun** \
-Computes the symbolic solution of the robot model, including inertia, gravitational load and coriolis matrix.
-Only required if the robot model is changed.
+Starts several runs of MASTER_simulation.

 # Requirements
 All algorithms run in MATLAB.

-**MATLAB Optimization Toolbox**
+**MATLAB Optimization Toolbox** required for the identification algorithm.
+Optional.

-**MATLAB Systen Identification Toolbox**
+**MATLAB Systen Identification Toolbox** required for the identification algorithm.
+Optional.

 # Contact Information